 How to deal with it?

-- 1Address the behavior.Ask the reasons why your boyfriend is doing all these things.
+- 1Ask the reasons why your boyfriend is doing all these things.
 After he states all the reasons, appreciate it and recognize them as helpful.
 However, state the reasons why you would want him to do otherwise.
 Make a list of reasons why it is better for him to stop what he is doing.
-Include in your reasons that it makes you feel controlled and unhappy.Advertisement
+Include in your reasons that it makes you feel controlled and unhappy.Address the behavior.Advertisement

 Bear in mind that for trees to grow and bear fruit, they should be planted far apart from each other.
 If not, there would be no room to grow.
 The roots become entangled with the other trees, constricting the supply of nutrients, stunting its growth.
 It is the same with human beings.
 There should be ample time for lovers away from each other so they can grow and mature.